Cassie Kinoshi, Alex Tay, Colin MatthewsLara Poe

 The scheme welcomes applications from composers with a diverse range of musical approaches and backgrounds who are interested in writing for a full symphony orchestra, but have never had a work performed in concert by a professional orchestra before.

-Applications for the 2020/21 LSO Panufnik Composers Scheme are now closed.
+Applications for the LSO Panufnik Composers Scheme will next open in Autumn 2021.

 The following composers are currently taking part in the 2019/20 Panufnik Composers Scheme:

 The Panufnik Composers Workshop planned for March 2020 was postponed.
 We hope to reschedule for March 2021.